How does CBD affect autism? Try the natural alternative!

 References

-Dana Barchel et al., “Oral Use of Cannabidiol in Children with Autism Spectrum Disorder for Treating Associated Symptoms and Comorbidities,” Frontiers in Pharmacology 9 (January 9, 2019): 1521.
+- Dana Barchel et al., “Oral Administration of Cannabidiol in Children with Autism Spectrum Disorder for the Treatment of Related Symptoms and Comorbidities,” Frontiers in Pharmacology 9 (January 9, 2019): 1521.

-Cannabis Discussion “New Developments in Cannabis Medicine with Bonni Goldstein,” Project CBD (March 9, 2020).
+- Hemp Discussion “New Developments in Cannabis Medicine with Bonni Goldstein,” CBD Project (March 9, 2020).

-Stephen Schultz and Dario Siniscalco, “The Connection Between the Endocannabinoid System and Autism Spectrum Disorders: A Review with Potential Therapeutic Applications,” AIMS Molecular Science 6, no. 1 (May 13, 2019): 27–37.
+- Stephen Schultz and Dario Siniscalco, “The Connection of the Endocannabinoid System with Autism Spectrum Disorders: A Review with Potential Therapeutic Applications,” AIMS Molecular Science 6, no. 1 (May 13, 2019): 27–37.